Skip to main content

 Additionally, one in four (26%) said their organizations had implemented the latest versions of Dynamics, while 33% are planning an upgrade in the next 12 months.

 "Overall, confidence in the Dynamics Product is high amongst the community with 86% of those surveyed being satisfied with Dynamics as a product and less than 4% considering another ERP or CRM," said Sean Wadsworth, CEO of Nigel Frank International, in a statement.
-"Interestingly the biggest source of dissatisfaction amongst Dynamics professionals was lack of training and development, however those looking to leave within the next 12 months are more motivated by money or career ...
+"Interestingly the biggest source of dissatisfaction amongst Dynamics professionals was lack of training and development, however those looking to leave within the next 12 months are more motivated by money or career prospects than the ...

 FREE Membership Required to View Full Content: